AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/doc-assurance-api/using-doc-assurance-api.md

 ## Prerequistes

-* Experience with AEM Forms Cloud Service
+* Experience with AEM Forms as a Cloud Service
 * Experience in using [Apache HTTP Components](https://hc.apache.org/httpcomponents-client-4.5.x/)
-* Access to AEM Forms Cloud Service environment
+* Access to AEM Forms as a Cloud Service environment

 ## Inspect Document